The origin story and people behind…

 Kate Wang, Assistant Professor of Management and Organization

-Lei Wang, Assistant Professor of Management Information Systems
+Lei Wang, Former Assistant Professor of Management Information Systems

 Karen Winterich, Gerald I. Susman Professor in Sustainability